 Merryl Gee is a psychotherapist working from a strengths-based, person-centred framework.
 With over 30 years’ experience, her therapeutic toolbox includes strategies like NLP (Neuro-Linguistic Programming), CBT and DBT.

 To make an appointment with Brisbane Psychotherapist Merryl Gee try Online Booking.
-Alternatively, you can call M1 Psychology Loganholme on (07) 3067 9129 or Vision Psychology Mt Gravatt on (07) 3088 5422.
+Alternatively, you can call M1 Psychology Loganholme on (07) 3067 9129 or Vision Psychology Wishart on (07) 3088 5422.